redis/redis-specifications/protocol/RESP3.md

                    sending their feedbacks.
 No actual change to the protocol was made.
 * 1.3, 11 Mar 2019, Streamed strings and streamed aggregated types.
+* 1.4, 5 Jan 2023, Mark the map type as being unordered rather than ordered

 ## Background